sprintingdevops/postman-test/examples/api-example/README.md

 $ npm run start:dev
 ```

-In another shell run the command bellow to trigger the test suite using Postman and the swagger validator:
+In another shell run the command bellow to trigger the test suite using Stadius and the swagger validator:
 ```bash
 $ npm run test:e2e
 ```